 - Group 4: Intellectual disability including autism, specific learning disability

-Day 2 of the consultation will observe three panel discussions which will feature presentations from the participants.
-The theme for these panel discussions are as follows –
+The second day of the consultation observed three panel discussions under the final technical session which featured presentations from representatives from each of the five groups.
+The theme for these panel discussions were as follows –

 - Theme 1: Accessible Registration Process including use of IT

 - Theme 2 : Accessible Polling Station including EVM/VVPAT & other Facilitation measures

 - Theme 3 : Voter Education and leveraging Partnerships

 The Closing Session of the National Consultation on Accessible Elections was graced by the presence of Hon'ble Chief Election Commissioner Mr O. P. Rawat, and Election Commissioners Mr Sunil Arora and Mr Ashok Lavasa.
 The Commission announced the following measures for the facilitation of PwDs.

 - Printing of EPIC (Electors Photo Identity Card) with Braille for Persons with Visual Impairment or Blind,